1skidcodes/skid/README.md

-# skid
+discord - ohmyfckingawd
+discord.gg/dclodepe
-create a folder name cogs and save it.
+create a folder named cogs and save it.